sitamgithub-MSIT/MalDetect/data/dataset.md

 ## About the dataset

-The Malaria dataset contains a total of 27,558 cell images with equal instances of parasitized and uninfected cells from the thin blood smear slide images of segmented cells.
+The Malaria dataset contains 27,558 cell images with equal instances of parasitized and uninfected cells from the thin blood smear slide images of segmented cells.

 Additional Documentation: [Papers With Code](https://paperswithcode.com/dataset/malaria-dataset)